 Rinse the black-eyed peas and pick away any shriveled or discolored ones.
 Cover with at least three inches of water and soak at least 4 hours, or overnight.
 Drain.

 Heat a large, heavy-bottomed pot or Dutch oven and cook the bacon over medium heat, stirring occasionally, until just crispy.
 Transfer bacon to a bowl.
-In the same pot, cook the onions and carrots over medium-low heat, adding the butter for a little more fat.
+In the same pot, cook the onions and carrots over medium-low heat, adding the tomato paste.
 Season with salt, pepper and cayenne and add the garlic just softened, about 5-6 minutes.
 Return the bacon to the pot and add the shredded collard greens.
 Stir a few minutes until the greens have shrank in size and turned a deeper green.
 Add the drained beans and fill the pot with just enough water to submerge.
 Bring to a boil, then reduce heat to a simmer and simmer, covered, for 2-3 hours or until beans are very tender.
 Season with salt and Tabasco sauce to taste, and serve with rice if desired.

 (for 4-6 servings)